Přehled

 Part-time salary (min.
 0,5 FTE) on AZV/GACR grants + national scholarship (equals approx. half-time salary); guaranteed net income after taxes of min.
 25.000 CZK

-Requirements for candidate
+Requirements for candidate:

 Motivated smart people that have the “drive” to work independently, but also willing to learn from other people in the lab and collaborate.